 What you need to know

-Like 401(k) plans, pension plans are divided using a Qualified Domestic Relations Order (QDRO).
-Also, as with 401(k) plans, once a QDRO is fully processed, the employer sponsoring the plan will open a pension benefit account for the alternate payee.
-There are two methods for dividing up a pension benefit, and the method used for your case can have a big impact on your immediate and future financial health.
+Like other Qualified Plans, pensions are divided using a Qualified Domestic Relations Order (QDRO).
+Also, as with other Qualified Plans, once a QDRO is fully processed, the employer sponsoring the plan will open a pension benefit account for the alternate payee.

 Shared Interest

-A shared interest QDRO allows the alternate payee to receive benefits only when the participant begins receiving them.
+A Shared Interest QDRO allows the alternate payee to receive benefits only when the participant begins receiving them.
 If you are the younger spouse and need the pension income to sustain yourself, you’ll have to wait until your ex-spouse starts taking their benefits.

 Separate Interest